 - Over five years ago COTA began a journey that went on to involve many others. - We had been participating for over a decade in efforts to radically reform aged care. - We knew that the cacophony of voices from different interests in the sector had politically torpedoed previous efforts.
-There are no votes in aged care reform so why do it if there's no consensus? - A united position was essential.
+"There are no votes in aged care reform" so why do it if there's no consensus? - A united position was essential.

-- We argued in the National Aged Care Alliance (NACA) for a new shared vision for aged care embracing consumer, provider, union and professional interests. - The Alliance brings together all the major peak consumer, provider, union and professional groups in aged care to inform, debate and seek common positions.
-Now over 40 organisations.
+- The National Aged Care Alliance (NACA) Alliance brings together all the major peak consumer, provider, union and professional groups in aged care to inform, debate and seek common positions.
+Been going over 13 years.
+In 2009 had 28 member organisations. - We argued in NACA for a new shared vision for aged care - embracing consumer, provider, union and professional interests.

-- The NACA document "Leading the Way: Our Vision for Support and Care of Older Australians" was released in September 2009. - The 'NACA Vision' is that:
+- The NACA document "Leading the Way: Our Vision for Support and Care of Older Australians" was developed, debated in depth, agreed by all 28, and released in September 2009. - The 'NACA Vision' is that:

-"Every older Australian is able to live with dignity and independence, in a place of their choosing, with a choice of appropriate and affordable support and care services as and when they need them."
+"Every older Australian is able to live with dignity and independence in a place of their choosing, with a choice of appropriate and affordable support and care services, as and when they need them."